 Through dual enrollment, it’s possible to finish a two-year associate degree for free, or nearly free, she says.

-Talk to your high school counselor and college financial-aid representatives about grants and scholarships you might qualify for, says Kimberly Richardson, one of the college’s student ambassadors, who explain college admissions to high school students at informal meetings.
+A college student ambassador recommends talking to your high school counselor and college financial-aid representatives about grants and scholarships you might qualify for.
+Student ambassador college admissions to high school students at informal meetings.

 3. HOW TO FINANCE IT?